 That’s it!
 The last step is to pour your jam into jars.
 My mom and I used a funnel and ladle to pour our jam into a variety of half pint and pint-size containers.
 We wiped the outside of our jars and added the lid, just an hour and 5 minutes after starting.

 The last key to remember is to let the jam sit on the counter for about 24 hours before freezing.
 Then, whenever you need more jam you can grab one from the freezer and let it thaw in the fridge or microwave it for 30 seconds, or so.

 If you’re anything like our family though, you won’t want to wait.
 Feel free to test out the jam right away—it may not be as thick, but it will still taste great!

 Editor’s Note: This article was first posted in July 2018.

-Lindsay Lehman Peters is the granddaughter of Founder Jay Lehman and daughter of CEO Galen Lehman.
+Lindsay Lehman Peters is the granddaughter of Founder Jay Lehman and daughter of Galen Lehman.
 She lives in Kidron with her husband, Grant, and her two furbabies.
 Lindsay is a teacher by trade and is currently training for her first half marathon.